Oral Cancer Exams at the dentist

 At FirstBite Dental we have responded to the needs of our patients by investing in a state-of-the-art VELscope© system which will help to detect oral cancer early, providing you with the highest degree of oral health care available.

 A VELscope© screening is recommended every 12 months for all adults in conjunction with your regular hygiene check-ups.
 It takes only a few minutes, involves no pain or discomfort and

 Chances are, we won’t find anything that concerns us.
 But if we do, the VELscope© will help us detect it early rather than late.
 This preventative service will be offered to you at your next hygiene visit and will cost $40.00.

 We have prided ourselves on providing our patients the highest degree of oral health care and we are happy to now increase this level of care yet again to ensure your peace of mind.

 Facts you need to know about oral cancer:

-• Oral cancer has 3 times more victims than cervical cancer
+- Oral cancer has 3 times as many victims as cervical cancer.

-• When discovered early, the survival rate is very high, however most cases are discovered in late, advanced stages where the survival rate is very low
+- When discovered early, the survival rate is very high; however most cases are discovered in advanced stages where the survival rate is very low.

 What causes oral cancer?

 Smoking is a major cause of cancer affecting the oral cavity (mouth) and the oropharynx (part of the throat just behind the mouth).
 On average oral cancer occurs up to four times more frequently in smokers than in non-smokers.
 In men approximately 57%, and in women approximately 51% of cancers of the oropharynx can be directly attributed to smoking.